-Dr. Osborn "Dr. Oz" is Director and Professor of Graduate Addictions Counseling at Indiana Wesleyan University.
+Dr. Osborn, "Dr. Oz," is Director and Professor of Graduate Addictions Counseling at Indiana Wesleyan University.
 He is a Senior Fulbright Scholar in Addictions and Mental Health and serves on the National Trainers Academy for the National Association of Alcohol and Drug Abuse Counselors (NAADAC).
-He is the Immediate Past National President of NAADAC and has served two terms as the Regional Vice President for the Mid Central Region.
+He is the immediate past National President of NAADAC and has served two terms as the Regional Vice President for the Mid Central Region.
 He currently serves as the Chair Standards Committee for NAADAC.

-He is the Cofounder and Past Chairman of the for the Professional Practices and National Addiction Studies Accreditation Commission educational issues, to not for profit and for profit organization and to state and federal entities.
-Professionally he has experience as a therapist, clinical director, medical program administrator and minister.
+He is the Cofounder and Past Chairman of the Professional Practices and National Addiction Studies Accreditation Commission (NASAC).
+Dr. Oz has also served as a consultant on treatment, administrative, program and educational issues, to not-for-profit and for-profit organizations, and to state and federal entities.
+Professionally he has experience as a therapist, clinical director, medical program administrator, and minister.
 He has served on the Indiana Professional Licensing Board in Behavioral Sciences and Human Services.
-In 2010 Dr. Oz was selected to lead the first United States delegation team of addiction and mental health, therapists, physicians, academics and government representatives to Cuba, to observe addiction treatment and provide consultation.
+In 2010, Dr. Oz was selected to lead the first United States delegation team of addiction and mental health therapists, physicians, academics, and government representatives to Cuba, to observe addiction treatment and provide consultation.